rahiqalmakhtum/Hishabee-Web-Dokan-Management---Automation-Script/README.md

 1. Add error validation for amount > 999999 (currently missing).
 2. Improve input field validation for mobile numbers (e.g. Phone number starts with 01)
-3. Change the error message for the invalid phone number to: Phone number must 11 digits long
+3. Change the error message for the invalid phone number to: Phone number must be 11 digits long
 4. Add more descriptive error messages for better UX.